vespa-engine/documentation/documentation/onnx.md

 name scopes in TensorFlow, these will be replaced with "\_" during import as slashes are illegal in Vespa ranking expression names.

-The types of document tensors are specified in the search definition as shown above.
+The types of document tensors are specified in the schema as shown above.
 If you specify the types of query tensors in the [query profile types](query-profiles.html#query-profile-types), you can pass tensors in HTTP requests by using the HTTP parameter